redayzarra/study-react/README.md

 # Project Structure

-1. **node_modules folder**: Where all libraries and dependencies are installed.
+1. [**node_modules**](https://github.com/redayzarra/study-react/tree/master/node_modules) folder: Where all libraries and dependencies are installed.
 Never have to touch this.

-2. **public folder**: Where public assets, such as images or other media, exist.
+2. [**public**](https://github.com/redayzarra/study-react/tree/master/public) folder: Where public assets, such as images or other media, exist.

-3. **src folder**: Where the source code of our application exists such as components (App component lives here).
+3. [**src**](https://github.com/redayzarra/study-react/tree/master/src) folder: Where the source code of our application exists such as components (App component lives here).

-4. **html file**: Where the structure of our website is.
+4. [**index.html**](https://github.com/redayzarra/study-react/blob/master/index.html) file: Where the structure of our website is.
 This is just a basic html file where we have a div of the id of "root" which is where our application is stored.

-5. **package.json**: Information about our project, including name and dependencies.
+5. [**package.json**](https://github.com/redayzarra/study-react/blob/master/package.json): Information about our project, including name and dependencies.

-6. **tsconfig.json**: Settings for the TypeScript compiler to convert our code to Javascript
+6. [**tsconfig.json**](https://github.com/redayzarra/study-react/blob/master/tsconfig.json): Settings for the TypeScript compiler to convert our code to Javascript

 # Creating a React Component